aureus123/catalogs/README.md

 (you can see description of them in the comments of their source code).
 - Folder *cd*: Contains footnote extractions from CD (color and double stars).
 Declinations -22 to -24 were manually extracted, while -25 to -31 were extracted by IA, see [findings.md](scans/findings.md).
 - Folder *scans*: Contains Python scripts and scan extractions from CD (footnotes) and GC (references), see [findings.md](scans/findings.md).
+- Folder *estim*: Unrelated project having a calibration pipeline in Python for doing photometry, see [README.md](estim/README.md).

 ### Requirements